fernandoprocy/cs-6250-topology-test-script/README.md

 # cs-6250-topology-test-script
 Simple Pytest script to test the topologies for Project 4 of the CS6250 OMSCS Fall 20 class.

+# Disclaimer

+This is by no means an official tool.
+It has been provided as an aid for students to test their code output, but getting a pass here doesn't guarantee passing the autograder.
+If you decide to use this piece of software, keep that in mind!

 # How to use

 Disclaimer: Only tested on the VM provided.
 Python 2.7.6 and pytest 2.5.1 are already installed on the VM.